RobBlumberg/RobBlumberg.github.io/_posts/2019-9-16-barcelona-k-means.md

 <img src="images/barca_clusters_percentages_diff.png" width="1000"/>

-## Barcelona's top pass clusters
+## Barcelona's top and bottom pass clusters

 We can see, above, that the pass clusters that Barca used most often compared to their opponents are numbers 71, 76, 42, 78 and 62:

 <img src="images/overrep.png" width="700"/>

-## Barcelona's bottom pass clusters

 On the other hand, the pass clusters that Barca used least often compared to their opponents are numbers 10, 74, 63 and 59: